PKehnel/Ensemble_Image_Classification/README.md

 not complete

 load the dataframe

 run majority voting to create ensemble

 output:

-number of correct predictions for each model accuracy of each model
+number of correct predictions for each model

+accuracy of each model

 # data

-from the imagenet challenge 2012
+images are from testset of the imagenet challenge 2012

 http://www.image-net.org/challenges/LSVRC/2012/

+pickle file: prediction mix

+contains sample output for networkPredictions run with resnet, vgg16, densenet and the example images